 K8s resource parameters

-These limits help K8s with right orchestration - (a) K8s scheduler chooses the right node for the pod (b) limits maximum resource allocation to avoid noisy neighbor problems (c) defines pod preemption behavior based on resource limits and available node capacity.
+These limits help K8s with the right orchestration - (a) K8s scheduler chooses the right node for the pod (b) limits maximum resource allocation to avoid noisy neighbor problems (c) defines pod preemption behavior based on resource limits and available node capacity.

 - cpu.request - minimum cpu requested by the pod.
 K8s reserves this CPU and cannot be consumed by other pods even if the pod is not using all of the requested CPU.